 Administrative Effort ♦♦ Requires development of partnership agreement with developer Applicable Geographies Single-site Partners Nonprofit developers, Tri-Met, State of Oregon, Metro, Clackamas County Potential Funding Sources Land write-down, Metro Bond, Federal Transit Administration (FTA) funding, Metro TOD Grant Program.
-If the City is interested in pursuing Metro Affordable Housing Bond funding for this project, any technical work will need to be expedited to match up to the release of bond funds through the Notice of Funding Available. confirm dates for NOFAs in next draft Next Steps Complete Development Opportunities Study (DOS)
+If the City is interested in pursuing Metro Affordable Housing Bond funding for this project, any technical work will need to be expedited to match up to the release of bond funds through the Notice of Funding Available. confirm dates for NOFAs in next draft • TOD Grant Program.
+If the City is interested in pursuing Metro Affordable Housing Bond funding for this project, any technical work will need to be expedited to ma up to the release of bond funds through the Notice of Funding Available. conf

-Complete Development Opportunities Study (DOS)
+1. Complete Development Opportunities Study (DOS)